Ministry of Defence (Artsakh)

+Following an Azerbaijani assault on 19 September 2023, Artsakh agreed to dissolve itself by 1 January 2024.

 History

 On 26 March 1992, the Defence Committee under the NKR Council of Ministers was established.
 On the initiative and under the direct leadership of the NKR Defence Committee, a number of very important and urgent events were launched during the First Nagorno-Karabakh War.

 Assets

 Martik

 Martik is the official newspaper of the Defence Army.
 The first issue of the newspaper was published on March 16, 1993.
 It was originally called the "Combat Sheet".
 It was created at a time when there were no other sources of information that primarily served to convey frontline information to the public.
 The first editor of the official newspaper, then called the coordinator, was Valeri Atajanyan.
 The newspaper was edited by Hrant Aleksanyan, Vahram Atanesyan, Marcel Petrosyan and Mher Harutyunyan at different times.
 It is part of the Public Relations Department of the Defence Army.
 Currently, the editor of "Martik" is Yeraz Harutyunyan.
 As of 2018, it has issued 4,000 copies.